kayyueth/gnosis-credit-card/README.md

 - Spend Off-Chain

-  - Users spend within their credit limit; each transaction is recorded and hashed off-chain.
+  - Users spend within their credit limit; each transaction is hashed off-chain using merkle tree.

 - Monthly Settlement

-  - Users repay manually or via auto-deduction from collateral; zk-proofs are optional for privacy.
+  - Users repay manually or via monthly auto-deduction from collateral.

 - Earn Rewards & Build Credit
   - After repayment, users receive token rewards and see their credit score adjust over time.